How to Determine the Correct Rate of Pay

 4. Is there a rate listed next to the classification?

-The rate is made up of an hourly base rate plus an hourly fringe rate.
+The prevailing wage rate is made up of an hourly base rate plus an hourly fringe rate.
 It is the combination of the base rate plus the fringe rate that is due the worker on an hourly basis.
 This rate may include a group number and/or zone pay.
 Zone pay is added to the base rate.

 If you still need help, CALL BOLI at (971) 673-0839.

 Projects Subject to State and Federal Laws

 ORS 279C.838 requires the higher of either the state prevailing wage rates or federal Davis-Bacon rates to be paid to workers on non-residential projects in Oregon subject to both the state PWR law and federal Davis-Bacon Act.
 To find the correct rate of pay on such projects, use the steps listed above to find the correct state prevailing wage rate, then compare the state rate to the appropriate rate from the applicable federal wage determination.
 The worker must be paid the higher of the two rates.

 Apprentices being paid the federal prevailing wage rate must be paid hourly fringe benefits in accordance with the provisions of the apprenticeship program.
 If the apprenticeship program does not specify fringe benefits, apprentices must be paid the full amount of hourly fringe benefits listed in the Davis-Bacon Appendices.

 For assistance in finding the applicable federal wage determination for the project, check with the project’s public agency.
 The federal wage determinations can also be found online at www.wdol.gov